kn470/monte-carlo-simulations/README.md

 the third is a Monte Carlo simulation of the Monty Hall game show problem.
 Running the script will give the number of wins if you stick and if you switch.
 It will also give a graph of the the overall probability of winning after a certain number of trials, for both sticking and switching

+the fourth is a Monte Carlo simulation of Buffon's Needle problem, which in the end gives an estimate for pi.
+Running the script will give the final extracted value of pi along with a graph of how the extracted value changed with increasing iterations